everactive/dataservices-sample-client/README.md

 # Everactive Data Services Example

-This repository contains a multi-container docker-compose environment to receive, store and review Eversensor time series readings.
-It is intended as a tool to for evaluating Everactive's Data Services.
-As such, this project is not a production ready sample.
+This repository contains a multi-container docker-compose environment to receive, store, and review Eversensor time series readings.
+The environment has three main componets:

 The environment has three main componets: